 Artificial intelligence (AI) is persistently penetrating our daily lives.
 AI is already an integral part of the eCommerce, marketing, FinTech, manufacturing, and automotive industries.
 It’s about time we started implementing AI into foreign language learning and education as well.
-For many years, we’ve tried to modernize the learning process.
+For many years, we’ve tried to modernize the learning process with AI language learning.
 But since the advent of online learning, nothing groundbreaking has happened in the industry.
-Using neural network capabilities together with an AI language education platform will revolutionize education for students and teachers as well as the enterprise sector.
+Using neural network capabilities together with an AI-powered language learning will revolutionize education for students and teachers as well as the enterprise sector.

 Artificial Intelligence for language learning

 Artificial intelligence algorithms have the potential to advance eLearning in every field.
-Large corporations can use AI to develop their employees’ knowledge.
-Individual learners can use AI to study anytime, anywhere.
-Traditional schools can incorporate AI in English learning to diversify the opportunities of students.
+Large corporations can use language learning solution to develop their employees’ knowledge.
+Individual learners can use AI language learning to study anytime, anywhere.
+Traditional schools can incorporate artificial intelligence language learning to diversify the opportunities of students.
 The advantages of implementing artificial intelligence in eLearning are astounding.
-Here are just some of them.
+Here are just some of the benefits of machine learning in education.

 Adapting to student needs